wp-plugins/vo-locator-the-wp-store-locator/readme.txt

 *Or One can even use the line of code mentioned below instead of the above function `<?php echo do_shortcode( '[VO-LOCATOR]' ); ?>`

 == changelog ==
+= 1.0.2 =
+* Bug Fixes: Fixed a bug where users see white blank screen on add listing.

 = 1.0.1 =
 * Bug Fixs: A bug fixed where user can't activate the plugin due to a fatal error.